Menace7up/Akatori-Game/README.md

 # How to contribute?
 - u can star the project
-- or make a donation
+- or make a small donation (I love money 🤑)